Published on my old blog back on October 14, 2014:

 And that was one of the cheap ones.

 My word!
 The bedroom bureau drawer that holds every woman’s unmentionables must have the economic value of a small Middle Eastern kingdom!
 How come men with daughters aren’t standing on street corners holding tin cans and cardboard signs with the scrawled words: "Father of Daughters.
 Need Bra Money"?

 “Keep going, son,” my mom ordered and obediently I pushed her through the narrow aisle surrounded by brassieres (How I hate the French language!) on hangers on both sides.

 And because the universe at its base is infinitely cruel, the stands of bras were not parallel and unbeknownst to me they narrowed at the end.

 When I realized the trap I was in, I confess I panicked.
-I shoved my mother and her wheelchair through the remainder of the aisle, bras and their respective hangers snagging on everything, and when we burst through the end, my mother, her wheelchair, and I had dozens of bras hanging from us.
+I shoved my mother and her wheelchair through the remainder of the aisle, bras and their respective hangers snagging on everything, and when we burst through, my mother, her wheelchair, and I had dozens of bras hanging from us.
 No joke.
 Dozens.

 I envision that in the security department a man watching the surveillance cameras immediately grabbed his radio, “Pervert alert in the brassiere aisle!
 Everybody converge … no … hold up …wait a minute.
 False alarm.
 Now uploading video to YouTube!”

 I could feel my face so crimson with embarrassment that an egg could have been fried on my forehead.
 “Mom, for the first time as a man,” I said holding back tears of shame, “I have to go clean up a bra aisle.”